ava-labs/avalanche-docs/docs/quickstart/cross-chain-transfers.md

 Success!
 TXID: Rgg2412kaczRYC3taasvG6bYoqG7tBQG6WfacNdumKDKsVWpF
 ```

-#### Setting Up The Import Script
+#### Import the Avax Token From X-Chain to C-Chain

-1. Select the [**`examples/evm`**](https://github.com/ava-labs/avalanchejs/tree/master/examples/evm) folder to view the AvalancheJS C-Chain examples.
-To send AVAX from the C-Chain to the X-Chain, select [`evm/buildImportTx-xchain.ts`](https://github.com/ava-labs/avalanchejs/blob/master/examples/evm/buildImportTx-xchain.ts)
+Select the [**`examples/evm`**](https://github.com/ava-labs/avalanchejs/tree/master/examples/evm) folder to view the AvalancheJS C-Chain examples.
+To import AVAX to the C-Chain from the X-Chain, select [`evm/buildImportTx-xchain.ts`](https://github.com/ava-labs/avalanchejs/blob/master/examples/evm/buildImportTx-xchain.ts)

-2. Copy the [network setting from above](#network-setting) into `evm/buildImportTx-xchain.ts`.
+Copy the [network setting from above](#network-setting) into `evm/buildImportTx-xchain.ts`.

-3. Navigate to this part of the code and ensure that the `cHexAddress`(_Your C-Chain wallet address_) and `private key` are correct:
+Navigate to this part of the code and ensure that the `cHexAddress`(_Your C-Chain wallet address_) and `private key` are correct:

 ```ts
 const cHexAddress: string = "<YOUR-CCHAIN-WALLET-ADDRESS-HERE>";